jwenjian/exif-viewer/README.md

 ## Donation

-If you found this useful, you can [buy me a coffee](https://www.buymeacoffee.com/jwenjian)
+If you found this useful, you can give me a star or [buy me a coffee](https://www.buymeacoffee.com/jwenjian)